paluh/purescript-videojs/README.md

 I. Compilation

+  * in your webpack.config.js when configuring babel you have to throw this shit (mostly related to pux files - be more precise if you like):

+        loader: 'babel-loader',
+              // !!!FUUUUUUUUUUUUUUUUUUUUUUUUCK!!!
+              // there is some strange build bug
+              // in babel which fucks up when
+              // encounters "x.match"!!!!!!!!
+              exclude: [/hls.js/, /p2p/,
+                        /Pux.js/, /React.js/, /Events.js/, /HTML.js/],

   * there is something wrong with "pux/.babelrc" which causes problems with module-loader - investigate further

   * in `bower_components/videojs-playlist/bower.json` change `"main": "src/js/index.js"`,